Types of Degrees Urban Studies Majors Are Getting

 Who Is Getting a Master’s Degree in Urban Studies?

 At the countrywide level, the racial-ethnic distribution of urban studies majors is as follows:

 |Hispanic or Latino||36|

-Students from other countries are interested in Urban Studies, too.
+Americans aren’t the only ones with an interest in Urban Studies.
 About 6.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Urban Studies Majors Make?

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in urban studies have a median salary of $46,500 during the early years of their career.
 During this timeframe, most salaries fell between $45,200 (25th percentile) and $46,600 (75th percentile).